raghugjoshi/rps_game/README.md

 - In the application's root folder run the following command
   - `$ bundle install`
+- Please run the following command to setup cache in local environment
+  - `$ rails dev:cache`

 - There is no database associated with this application.
 Hence, there is no need of database migration